rockyouth/ML_CustomerServiceCall/README.md

 # Project Goal:
 # Apply machine learning methods on customer service call data.
 # Predict "number_of_additional_visits" and "number_of_parts_sent" to solve customer issue by Random Forest.
-# Predict whether or not to raise a "contact_manager" flag by Logistic Regression
+# Predict whether or not to raise a "contact_manager" flag by Logistic Regression.